-Several provisions of the bill would have fiscal impacts:
+Several provisions of the act have fiscal impacts:

 - The authorization of municipal special assessment fees for certain municipally operated stormwater systems could reduce State revenue from stormwater permits.
-However, the exact magnitude of this effect is difficult to estimate and depends on future municipal and State actions. - The repeal of the Clean Water Surcharge rate decrease in 2027 would maintain current funding levels provided to the Clean Water Fund and the \$1 million statutory allocation to the Vermont Housing and Conservation Board. - Amending the Municipal Stormwater Implementation Program to allow it to make grants to municipalities for municipally owned residential stormwater systems will require funding.
-The bill would direct the Clean Water Board to recommend \$5 million in fiscal year 2027 to support this work and to prioritize a \$1 million annual investment from the Clean Water Fund for municipally owned stormwater systems in municipal developments.
-This \$1 million annual prioritization would be repealed effective October 1, 2032. - The proposed Study Committee on the Creation of Regional Stormwater Utility Districts would cost approximately \$8,500 for per diem and expense reimbursements across fiscal years 2026 and 2027 to the Agency of Natural Resources (ANR).
+However, the exact magnitude of this effect is difficult to estimate and depends on future municipal and State actions. - The repeal of the Clean Water Surcharge rate decrease in 2027 maintains current funding levels provided to the Clean Water Fund and the \$1 million statutory allocation to the Vermont Housing and Conservation Board. - Amending the Municipal Stormwater Implementation Program to allow it to make grants to municipalities for municipally owned residential stormwater systems will require funding.
+The act directs the Clean Water Board to recommend \$5 million in fiscal year 2027 to support this work and to prioritize a \$1 million annual investment from the Clean Water Fund for municipally owned stormwater systems in municipal developments.
+This \$1 million annual prioritization will be repealed effective October 1, 2032. - The Study Committee on the Creation of Regional Stormwater Utility Districts will cost approximately \$8,500 for per diem and expense reimbursements across fiscal years 2026 and 2027 to the Agency of Natural Resources (ANR).